TX Guide

 Austin-area DPS license appointments for new residents — Travis vs Williamson offices, transfer service type, emissions county rules, and booking tips.

 Austin’s DPS queue moves at the same speed as the housing market — 2–6 weeks for a new-resident transfer is normal, and booking renewal by mistake still gets you sent home.
-Your license is state-wide; your car registration is Travis County (or Williamson if you live north of the river).
+You have 90 days from establishing residency to swap your out-of-state license; that clock does not pause while you wait for a slot.

 Booking without fixating on downtown